dayglo/nodeCsaTools/readme.md

 #hpcsa.js

 The main repo for this project is over on [bitbucket](https://bitbucket.org/automationlogic/hpcsa).
-This is just a mirror.
+The github one is just a mirror.

 [hpcsa.js](https://bitbucket.org/automationlogic/hpcsa) is a nodejs library for automating Hewlett Packard's [Cloud Service Automation](http://www8.hp.com/uk/en/software-solutions/cloud-service-automation/) product.
 You can use it to build testing tools and alternative front end interfaces to your cloud services.